 Determine the coolant fluid level.
 There are two different float designs.
 The red float may have two balls, indicating the low and the second indicating the full level.
 The level is full when the bottom of the float reaches flush with the top of the cap.

 - Add OEM BMW Engine Coolant mixed at 50/50.
 If the float is down, you need to add coolant.
 If the float is sticking up, your BMW coolant level is full.
 In other words, the BMW coolant level is correct if the red float is aligned with the top edge of the filler opening.
 A schematic diagram is stamped on top of the coolant reservoir, illustrating the minimum and maximum level.
 Rember, the level reading should be performed on a cooled-down engine for proper measurement.

-- Only use the BMW OEM engine coolant (PN: 82141467704) or a coolant that meets the requirements listed in your owner’s manual.
+The most commonly used BMW engine coolant (PN: 82141467704) or a coolant that meets the requirements listed in your owner’s manual.
 BMWs have specific coolant requirements to prevent buildup and corrosion of aluminum components, therefore do not use off-the-shelf antifreeze without checking compatibility.

 - The cap may not be holding the pressure and could be leaking coolant.
 Replace the cap.
 Also, clean the cap, as there can be a buildup of solids, not allowing the rubber to seal the system and cause a leak.

 - Typically, you don’t need to add more than one quart/liter to top off the system.
 To make the float move from the minimum level to the maxim, you need less than a quart of coolant.

 - If you add more than one quart, you may have a coolant leak.
 If you constantly add coolant to your BMW or add more than one gallon of antifreeze, you may have a major coolant leak or a serious engine problem, such as a blown head gasket.

 - BMW uses a closed pressurized coolant system with an expansion tank.
 It operates differently than most coolant systems that have an overflow reservoir.